 “Don't be so nervous, place your hand firmly on the crystal,” the instructor commanded.

 Evocation!
 Evocation!
 Evocation!
 Come on!
-Gwen's current dearest wish was to stick close to Yue until she could figure this world out for herself.
+Gwen's dearest wish was to stick close to Yue until she could figure this world out for herself.

 Then a bright Sigil bloomed in her mind.